caturwmn/os232/links.md

 [What is Makefile for C program compilation and How to create Makefile?
 ](https://www.includehelp.com/c-programming-questions/what-is-makefile.aspx) --- A simple makefile tutorial.
 The most comprehensible makefile tutorial i found

+[Public-key (asymmetric) Cryptography using GPG](https://medium.com/@GalarnykMichael/public-key-asymmetric-cryptography-using-gpg-5a8d914c9bca) --- A tutorial about gpg.
+Useful for W05 Pop Quiz
 <br>
 <hr>